-We can be observe that estimation with CFW-C(4,4) filters has a lower bias and higher variance than estimation with CFW-PR(4,4) filters.
+It can be observed that the estimation with CFW-C(4,4) filters has a lower bias and a higher variance than the estimation with CFW-PR(4,4) filters.
 The higher $j_0$, the lower the bias, but the higher the variance.
-For the estimation of $\bd$, the main difficulty is to control the variance depending on the choice of $j_0$.
-Since the bias for the phase estimation is critical, higher $j_0$ for CFW-PR(4,4) filters can be considered.
+For the estimation of $\bd$, the main difficulty is to control the variance according to the choice of $j_0$.
+Since the bias for the phase estimation is critical, a higher $j_0$ for CFW-PR(4,4) filters can be considered.
 Moreover, as illustrated in Figure~\ref{fig:boxplots_arfima}, the quality of the approximation of the imaginary part of the correlation is not accurate for the three highest scales.
-Hence, to ensure a good approximation and consequently a good estimation for the correlation and the phase, it seems more appropriate to remove the three first scales and to consider $j_0=4$ also for CFW-PR(M,L), even if this increases the variance.
+Thus, to ensure a good approximation and consequently a small bias for the correlation and the phase, it seems more appropriate to remove the three first scales and to consider $j_0=4$ also for CFW-PR(M,L), even if this increases the variance.

-Table \ref{tab:arfima2} and Table \ref{tab:arfimaG2} display the results when considering $j_0=4$, with CFW-PR(M,L), respectively for the long-run dependence parameter $\bd$ and for the long-run correlation and the phase.
-Results for the long-run covariance are omitted, for simplicity.
+Table \ref{tab:arfima2} and Table \ref{tab:arfimaG2} display the results considering $j_0=4$, with CFW-PR(M,L), respectively for the long-run dependence parameter $\bd$ and for the long-run correlation and the phase.
+The results for the long-run covariance are omitted, for simplicity.
 Table \ref{tab:arfima2} shows that even if the bias of $\hat\bd$ increases, it has a similar order of magnitude.
-Interestingly, Table \ref{tab:arfimaG2} highlights that the quality of estimation of CFW-C(4,4) and CFW-PR(4,4) filters are then very similar.
-In particular, the bias of the phase and of the correlation decrease, as illustrated in Table~\ref{tab:arfimaG}.
-With $j_0=4$, the RMSE is significantly lower than \cite{Baek2020}'s Fourier-based local Whittle estimator.
-This approach, hence, improves significantly the estimation of the phase with respect to others procedures.
-Observe that it is nevertheless sensitive to the choice of $j_0$.
+Interestingly, Table \ref{tab:arfimaG2} highlights that the quality of the estimations with CFW-C(4,4) and CFW-PR(4,4) filters are then very similar.
+In particular, the bias of the phase and of the correlation decrease, as shown in Table~\ref{tab:arfimaG}.
+With $j_0=4$, the RMSE is significantly lower than the one of the Fourier-based local Whittle estimator.
+This approach, hence, improves significantly the estimation of the phase compared to the other procedures.
+Note that it is nevertheless sensitive to the choice of $j_0$.